DontPanicO/svlopp/README.md

 - svlopp is currently a user space process supervisor, and a bare-bones one at that
 - Subreaping support is minimal.
 Orphaned descendant are reaped, but no additional semantics (such as attribution to services) are currently implemented.
-- Restart behavior is minimal and not configurable.
-Currently, to restart a stopped service one should first remove the service from the TOML configuration, send `SIGHUP`, add it back and send `SIGHUP` again
 - Logging is very limited and poorly structured, if at all

 These limitations are known and sometimes intentional at this stage.
 The focus so far has been on